agmanuelian/Meraki_Facemask_Detector/README.md

 ## Output

-This are the results of the image analysis posted into a Webex Room.
+These are the results of the image analysis posted into a Webex Room.

 ![Results posted in a Webex Room](imgs/webex_room.png)